NANPA Foundation Photo Blinds Grant Program

 - The blind or nearby information source such as a kiosk or trail sign will include a place of brochures provided by NANPA and the NANPA Foundation.

 The grants are available year-round.
-You will be notified with the results of the review process within one month of the date we receive your application.
+You will be notified with the results of the review process within three months of receipt of your application.

 - Agassiz, MN (Aug.
 2005)